 Even if our content is effectively matched with advertisements or client offerings, our current clients may not continue to place marketing spend or advertisements on our websites.
-If any of our clients decided not to continue marketing spend or advertising on our owned and operated websites or on our third-party publisher or strategic partner websites, we could experience a rapid decline in our revenue over a relatively short period of time.
-Any factors that limit the amount our clients are willing to and do spend on marketing or advertising with us, or to purchase marketing results from us, could have a material adverse effect on our business.
+For example, macroeconomic conditions such as an economic downturn or public health crises such as the COVID-19 pandemic has impacted and may continue to impact certain lines of our clients' marketing spend in the short-term and potentially in the long-term.
+If any of our clients decided not to continue to place marketing spend or advertising on our owned and operated websites or on our third-party publisher or strategic partner websites, we could experience a rapid decline in our revenue over a relatively short period of time.
+Any factors that limit the amount our clients are willing to and do spend on marketing or advertising with us, or to purchase marketing results from us, could have a material adverse effect on our business, financial condition, operating results and cash flows.

-Furthermore, a substantial portion of our revenue is generated from a limited number of clients, including one client that accounted for 22% of our net revenue for fiscal year 2019.
-Our clients can generally terminate their contracts with us at any time, and they do not have minimum spend requirements.
+Furthermore, a substantial portion of our revenue is generated from a limited number of clients, including one client that accounted for 21% of our net revenue for fiscal year 2020.
+Our clients can generally terminate their contracts with us at any time or pause marketing spending without contract termination, and they do not have minimum spend requirements.
 Clients may also fail to renew their contracts or reduce their level of business with us, leading to lower revenue.

 In addition, reductions in business by one or more significant clients has in the past triggered, and may in the future trigger, price reductions for other clients whose prices for certain products are determined in whole or in part by client bidding or competition which may reduce our ability to monetize media, further decreasing revenue.
-Any future such price or volume reductions, or drop in media monetization, could result in lower revenue or margin.
+Any such future price or volume reductions, or drop in media monetization, could result in lower revenue or margin which could have a material adverse effect on our business, financial condition, operating results and cash flows.
 We expect that a limited number of clients will continue to account for a significant percentage of our revenue, and the loss of any one of these clients, or a material reduction in their marketing spending with us, could decrease our revenue and harm our business.